CARP arp reply with wrong src mac

 The fix does not seem to have made it to 2.4 beta yet it seems, would be great if it could be implemented to beta test it.

-#3 Updated by Marc L. over 3 years ago
+Updated by Marc L. about 5 years ago

 We have the same problems in our setup.